Tory Island: Language

 The main spoken language on the island is Irish, although English is spoken as well, to communicate with visitors.
 Tory is part of the Donegal Gaeltacht, and Ulster Irish (Gaeilge Uladh) is the main Irish dialect in use.

 Geography and transport

 The island is approximately 5 km long and 1 km wide, with an area of 3.581 km2.
-The 2016 census recorded a population of 119, a decrease from the 2011 population of 144.
+The 2022 census recorded a population of 141, an increase from the 2016 population of 119.
 The population is distributed among four towns: An Baile Thoir (East Town), An Baile Thiar (West Town), An Lár (Middletown) and Úrbaile (Newtown).
 Petrol and diesel are available from Tory Oil at prices significantly higher than on the mainland.

-Tory has no airport, but it does have regular ferry connections from mainland County Donegal.
+Tory has no airport, but it has regular ferry connections from mainland County Donegal.
 The ferry operates daily all year round.
 It does not take cars, but holds up to 70 passengers.
 During the winter months, ferry crossings may not be possible on some days due to rough seas.
 However, between November and March a four-seater helicopter operates every other Thursday between Falcarragh and Tory.